-If you want to preserve your family history from disaster – or even just see the top of your dining room table again – you’ll need to start storing photos and records online.
-After all, you already know all the good reasons you should digitize your research, but if looking at all that work sends you heading for the couch to watch some sitcoms, we’ve broken the process down into five steps.
-Grab a tasty beverage and read through this list to get started.
+If you want to preserve your family history from disaster—or even just see the top of your dining room table again—you’ll need to start storing photos and records online.
+After all, you already know all the good reasons you should digitize your research.
+If looking at all that work sends you heading for the couch to watch some sitcoms, however, rest easy.
+We’ve broken the process down into five easy-to-follow steps.

 1. Gather Your Materials